BuildForSDG/wasteCoin-Backend/README.md

 ## CONTRIBUTING
 If this project sounds interesting to you and you'd like to contribute, thank you!
 First, you can send a mail to buildforsdg@andela.com to indicate your interest, why you'd like to support and what forms of support you can bring to the table, but here are areas we think we'd need the most help in this project :
-1.  area one (e.g this app is about human trafficking and you need feedback on your roadmap and feature list from the private sector / NGOs)
+1. This app is about encouraging good waste disposal habit, rewarding such habit and inturn saving the ecosystem.
+Thus, Ideas on improvement are welcome
-2.  area two (e.g you want people to opt-in and try using your staging app at staging.project-name.com and report any bugs via a form)
+2. You could help to check out the Web app at https://waste1234.herokuapp.com or download the  [Android Mobile APK](https://s3.amazonaws.com/gonativeio/static/5edbc58d67540a290b490255/app-release.apk) and report any bugs.
-3.  area three (e.g here is the zoom link to our end-of sprint webinar, join and provide feedback as a stakeholder if you can)

 ## Acknowledgements
 Team -105 wants to explicitly thank [Facebook](https://facebook.com) and [Andela](https://andela.com) for their support and assistance throughout this project.
-Special shoutout to [Sam Esidem](https://github.com/esidem), [Charles Odili](www.linkedin.com/in/charlesodili), [Amaka Mbaegbu](www.linkedin.com/in/amymbaegbu/) and [Cliff Gor](www.linkedin.com/in/cliff-gor/) for their assitance, patience and availability to help us through our difficulties.
+Special shoutout to [Sam Esidem](https://github.com/esidem), [Charles Odili](www.linkedin.com/in/charlesodili), [Amaka Mbaegbu](www.linkedin.com/in/amymbaegbu/), [Joy Ejiofoh](https://ng.linkedin.com/in/joy-ejiofoh) and [Cliff Gor](www.linkedin.com/in/cliff-gor/) for their assitance, patience and availability to help us through our difficulties.
 ## LICENSE
 MIT